H-HOPE/DIY-energy-harvester-electronic-design/README.md

  -	**Rectification** of the three-phase voltage produced by the generator into a usable direct current (DC) form;
  -	**Voltage boosting** and **energy storage**, to raise the DC voltage to a level suitable for practical use and to provide a buffer for periods of low energy generation.

 It is important to note that the electronics presented here represent preliminary concepts intended for educational and prototyping purposes.
-The final, optimized design of the H-HOPE DIY energy harvester electronics will be presented in Deliverable D8.3.

 ## **H-Hope DIY rectification circuit**
 Once obtained the alternating current (AC) from the induction generator, the first step is its rectification, obtained according to the scheme reported in Figure 1.